Mobile food vendors

 The food trucks program emerged from our OPEN Sydney consultation in mid-2011 where many people said they wanted more late-night quality food options in the city.

-To find out more about food van approvals, please contact:
+To find out more about all mobile food vending approvals, please contact:

 Health and Building